Early Childhood Studies Courses

 - ECS-316 Children with Special Needs in Programs for Young Children

-- ECS-317 Infant and Toddler Development and Care
+- ECS-317 Infant and Toddler Development

 - ECS-320 Introduction to Family Child Care Homes